pravega/pravega-leaderElection/README.md

 This is the external LeaderElection API based on pravega state synchronizer.
 ## Pre-requisties
 Pravega running
+Install the Lombok Plugin.
+This can be found in Preferences -> Plugins.
+Restart your IDE
 ## Running test
 The scpoename, streamname uri and hostname are configurable.
 if not included, the defaults are: